Best Places and Dining-Ins Where We Bring Love Ones that Visited the Philippines After Migrating to US for Years.

 I will not write much about Banzai because I want to make a separate hub about it.
 But yes I will recommend it because my cousins and I agreed that the food is different.and delicious.
 One of the owner is the actor Marvin Agustin and I think he made a right decision on this one.

 This was Saturday, a day before that lunch at Gloria Maris and dinner at Banzai.
-This is the family celebration of one year death anniversary of our uncle that died last year.
+This is the family celebration of one year death anniversary of our uncle.
 Still it's different when celebration was done at a residence own by family members.
 We can enjoy without time limit, we can sing and dance and most of all we can talk about the good old days when my mother and uncles were still alive.

 My cousin just hired a favorite caterer, another cousin prepared her best baked macaroni, they also ordered lechon from Elar's and Mango cake by Dulcelene.